veeral-patel/how-to-secure-anything/README.md

    e.
 If all these checks pass, the request is passed to an appropriate back end to be serviced.
    f.
 If any of the above checks fails, the request is denied.

-#### Observations
+#### Prereqs for compromising a service

-For an attacker to gain access to a service, they'd need to:
+For an attacker to gain access to a service under BeyondCorp, they'd need to:

 1. choose an employee who can access this service
 2. obtain that employee's SSO credentials